 Tell me if this sounds familiar….
 You fall in love with a beautiful necklace in your favorite boutique.
 You debate about buying it, but decide you’ll wear it every day and that will justify taking it home with you.
 You put it on and commence the everyday wear only to look down one day and realize that your once shiny necklace is now looking a bit dingy and dull.

 We’ve all done this, but I have the solution!
-From costume to fine, here are some tips to make sure your jewelry keeps looking good and shining bright!
+Here are some jewelry care tips to make sure your jewelry keeps looking good and shining bright.

 How to prevent tarnishing:

 - Keep it dry!
-It’s best to take off your jewelry before exercising, showering, cleaning, cooking, sleeping, gardening & swimming.
+It’s best to take off your jewelry before exercising, showering, cleaning, cooking, sleeping, gardening, and swimming.
 All of these can expose your jewelry to chemicals that can damage and discolor the metals and erode the polished stones.

 - Storage matters!
-It’s best to store your pieces in a clean, dry & air tight place.
-I like to use plastic bags, but you can also wrap them in tissue and store in a small fabric lined box.
-Make sure you store pieces separately to avoid any scratching or tangling.
+It’s best to store your pieces in a clean, dry and air tight place.
+I like to use plastic bags, but you can also wrap them in tissue and store in a small fabric lined box. ✨JEWELRY CARE PRO TIP✨ Make sure you store pieces separately to avoid any scratching or tangling.
 Also, keep your necklaces clasped when you store them to avoid jumbles.

 - Careful with beauty products!
 It is best to apply all lotions, perfumes, hair and body products before you put your jewelry on.
 All of these have chemicals in them that will get on the surface of your pieces and dull the shine, collect dirt or erode finishes.

-Revive Jewelry comes in two different finishes: sterling silver and 14k gold filled (the pendants on these pieces are gold plated because of the difficulty in creating a custom gold filled piece).
+Revive Jewelry comes in two different finishes: sterling silver and 14k gold filled, so those are the two metals we'll go over for our jewelry care tips.
 These finishes like different cleaning treatments, so make sure you use the appropriate method for the type of metal you own.

 - Wipe your pieces down with a soft cloth after wear.